 - Continuity of care and discharge information.
 You have the right to receive information before the transfer if you are being transferred to another doctor, unit or facility.
 You also have the right to written discharge information from your care team about your follow-up care.

 - Information about your care and treatment.
 You, your guardian or authorized person with consent have the right to receive open, honest, prompt and easy-to-understand communication from your care team about your condition and treatment.
 At times, communication may be restricted due to your medical condition or at your request.
 You have the right to take part in your treatment decisions and receive information about the cost of treatment.
 The hospital will provide information based on your age, language and ability to understand.

 - Informed consent and refusal.
 You have the right to request information about your care and to know your treatment options, risks, benefits and alternatives, except in an emergency.
 You may refuse treatment as permitted by law.

 - Know the identity of your caregivers.
 You have the right to know the name and role of those who care for you.

 - Language access.
 You have the right to receive and request medical information in your preferred language.
-This includes interpreter services, translation of information, vision and hearing accommodations such as CART or Braille.
+This includes interpreter services, translation of information or vision and hearing accommodations such as Communication Access Realtime Translation (CART) or Braille.

 - Pain management.
 Your healthcare team will work with you to manage your pain.